top of page

 In the early days of Yes, And…eXercise!
 (YAX), our nonprofit was still finding its footing.
 Cinema Therapy and improv classes weren’t obvious solutions for people navigating diagnosis, caregiving, and uncertainty.
 We were experimenting, building on research from my doctoral work, and learning how storytelling, improv, music, and movement might help people reconnect with confidence and community.

-And then something powerful began to happen: people rediscovered confidence and agency after diagnosis.
-Friendships formed in class.
+And then something powerful began to happen: people rediscovered confidence and agency through improvisational play and storytelling.
+Deep friendships formed in class.
 Care partners found space to breathe again.
-Creativity and connection weren’t luxuries after all; they were essential tools for living well.
+Creativity and connection aren’t luxuries after all; they are essential tools for living well.

 Humor opens doors.
 Time passes.
 Beards grow.
 And life deepens.